Lauri Love Ruling 'Sets Precedent' For Trying Hacking Suspects in UK - Slashdot

 Or, is this a Bruce Jenner "change of life" type thing in this case?

-Re: Lord Butthurt of Maldon (Score:1)
+Re: Lord Butthurt of Maldon (Score:2, Informative)

 He's half Finnish.
 Lauri is a common male name there.